SaladsBowl/Online-ShareX-Photo-Album/README.md

 - Coded with HTML, CSS, JS, and PHP
 - Features a download and share link button (WOW!)

-I welcome anyone who wants to make this better, I spent maybe an hour and a half on it and it blows.
+I welcome anyone who wants to make this better, I spent maybe an hour and a half on it and it's not great.

 ## Screenshots